Configuring Additional Settings for a

 Filter filters multicast traffic to reduce unnecessary

 network load.
-When the Multicast Filter option is
+When the Multicast

-enabled on an AP, it will drop all IPv4 and IPv6 multicast and broadcast
+Filter option is enabled on an AP, it drops all IPv4 and

-"multicast filter bypass" list.
-Note that the downstream multicast is
+for the following, which forms the "multicast filter bypass" list.
+Note that

 ARP request